theotchlx/A-SABR/examples/dijkstra_accuracy/README.md

 ### Behavior

-In both scenario, `NodeGraph` is unable to find the best existing path (SABR distance).
+In both scenarios, `NodeGraph` is unable to find the best existing path (SABR distance).
 Cause: each node can only have one parent, and the parent of node 2 will consistently be node 1 (best path to node 2 is C0 -> C2)

 In the scenario 2, `ContactGraph` is unable to find the correct path.
 Cause: each contact can only have one parent, the parent of C3 is C2, because the best path to node 3 is C0 -> C2 -> C3.